 Fishbowl Discussion is a teaching strategy that encourages full student participation, reflection, and depth of knowledge.
 Students are broken up into groups or teams.
 Each team takes turns being engaged in discussion (inside the bowl) and observing others' discussions (out of the bowl).
-Students in the bowl participate in a discussion responding to an instructor prompt for a specific period of time.
+Students in the bowl participate in a discussion responding to an instructor prompt.
 Students outside of the bowl listen and reflect on the alternative viewpoints.

 - To make sure all students participate in a discussion,

 - To develop strong speaking and listening skills,